SharpAIDeepCameraTeam/math_trainer/README.md

 koyeb app init math-trainer
 ```

-The application will be deployed and accessible through the Koyeb-provided URL.
+The application will be deployed with:
+- A PostgreSQL database
+- Automatic SSL/TLS
+- Health monitoring
+- Auto-scaling

 ## Health Check